-Allentown-based Taminco agreed to plead guilty to six charges it shipped monomethylamine without verifying the buyers and failed to notify authorities when it discovered some shipments went missing in 2010, federal prosecutors said Tuesday.
+Allentown-based Taminco agreed to plead guilty to six charges it shipped monomethylamine, or MMA, without verifying the buyers and failed to notify authorities when it discovered some shipments went missing in 2010, federal prosecutors said Tuesday.

 MMA is federally regulated because it can be used to make meth.

-The U.S. Drug Enforcement Administration started investigating in 2011 after finding evidence of some of the missing shipments in an abandoned house and storage unit in southern Arizona.
+The U.S. Drug Enforcement Administration started investigating in 2011 after finding evidence of some of the company's missing shipments in southern Arizona.

 A spokeswoman for Taminco's parent company, Eastman Chemical, said in an emailed statement Wednesday that Taminco cooperated fully with the investigation and the activity took place before Eastman acquired it.
 Eastman, based in Kingsport, Tennessee, bought Taminco in 2014.